Head First World Tour

 Head First is the fifth concert tour from British band Goldfrapp in support of their fifth studio album, Head First, released in March 2010.

 Development

 The tour was announced in early February 2010, with the release of their new album by their record company Mute.
 The band announced dates in Europe, Australia and North America, where they played the famous Hollywood Bowl.
-It was announced by Mute that the band would play festivals throughout summer 2010, then embark on their tour.
+Mute announced that the band would play festivals throughout summer 2010, then embark on their tour.
 Before the festivals, however, they were due to play their American dates as stated here officially: "Goldfrapp will take Head First to select US cities this summer - following the massive acclaim for both the Supernature and Seventh Tree tours and festival appearances around the world, Goldfrapp have underlined their reputation as one of the most transcendent and inventive live bands around."

 Dates for the United Kingdom were announced on the band's website on 12 July 2010.